Lusail: Utilities

 A network of gas pipelines will transport synthetic natural gas (SNG) to the city.
 Distributed by a gas pipeline with a length upwards of 150 km2, up to 28,000 m3 per hour of natural gas will be fed from the Lusail City Gas Farm.
 Lusail's SNG system was developed as part of a joint venture between the National Gas Company of Oman and Qatari company Petro Serv Limited.
 In regards to power stations, 66 kV and 11 kV substations will be constructed.
 The latter will be built underground in specialized structures.
 Portions of the 66 kV substations connecting from mainland Lusail to the Qetaifan Islands are planned to be set up under the sea bed and run through utility tunnels.

 Green spaces

 Numerous public parks are housed throughout Lusail's districts.
-In the Fox Hills district, for example, there are 33 parks which provide around 10.3 hectares of green space.
-One of the largest parks is called Crescent Parks.
-This park includes a forested area, an all giraffe zoo, playgrounds, water features, bike trails, kiosks, monuments and several sports fields.
-In addition, there are several small-to-mid sized parks known as pocket gardens which contain less facilities than parks.
+In the Fox Hills district, for example, 33 parks provide around 10.3 hectares of green space.
+One of the largest parks is called Crescent Park.
+This park includes a forested area, an all-giraffe zoo, playgrounds, water features, bike trails, kiosks, monuments, and several sports fields.
+In addition, there are several small-to-mid-sized parks known as pocket gardens which contain fewer facilities than parks.
 There are 18 of these situated in the Marina district, occupying an overall space of more than 26,000 m2.
 Also in the Marina district are roughly 3 km of promenades along the waterfront.